Jaiph

 Agent inbox pattern (channels).
 Use inbox channels as a way to pass messages between workflows.
 Declare channels at top level with channel <name> [-> workflow] — routes are declared inline on the channel, not inside workflow bodies.
 Send with channel_ref <- ... (channel_ref can be local or imported, e.g. shared.findings).
 See Inbox & Dispatch.

-Failure recovery. ensure … recover and run … recover handle failures inline: when a rule or script fails, the recovery body runs once (like a catch clause).
-For retries, use explicit recursion.
-Both forms work in workflows and rules.
+Failure recovery. ensure … catch and run … catch handle failures inline: when a rule or script fails, the recovery body runs once.
+For automatic repair-and-retry, use run … recover — a loop that retries the target after each repair attempt (configurable limit, default 10).
+Both catch and recover work in workflows.
 See Grammar.

 Runtime